libbymiller/real_libby/README.md

 `real_libby_multi_slackbot.js` is a special version for when there are several bots and you want them to communicate.

 ## Add systemd scripts

+Edit real_libby_slack.service to add the slack api token, then

 ```
 sudo cp systemd/*.service /lib/systemd/system/